Buffalo Bills vs. Tennessee Titans NFL Week 6 Odds, Plays and Insights for October 18, 2021

 - The average total in Bills games this season is 49.0, 4.5 points fewer than Monday's total of 53.5.

-- The 53.5 over/under in this game is 3.9 points higher than the 49.6 average total in Titans games this season.
+- The 53.5 total in this game is 3.9 points above the 49.6 average total in Titans games this season.

 Bills stats and trends

-- Buffalo has played five games, with five wins against the spread.

-- This season, the Bills have two against the spread wins in three games as a favorite of 5.5 points or more.
+- The Bills have been favored by 5.5 points or more three times this season and have covered the spread in two of them.

-- Buffalo's games this year have gone over the total in two out of six opportunities (33.3%).
+- Buffalo's games this year have gone over the point total two times in six opportunities (33.3%).

-- Buffalo is 4-0 against the spread and 3-0 overall when the team picks up more than 377.4 yards.
+- Buffalo is 4-0 against the spread and 3-0 overall when the team amasses more than 377.4 yards.

 - This year, the Bills have turned the ball over four times, while the Titans have forced four.